MerlinVR/USharpVideo/README.md

 2. Drag the USharpVideo prefab into your scene, resize to fit
 3. Optionally bake realtime GI for the scene

-There is also an example scene with the video player setup with lightmapping and everything in the `USharpVideo/Examples/Scenes` directory.
+There is also an example scene with the video player setup with lightmapping and everything in the `USharpVideo/Examples` directory.

+## FAQ
+### Does YouTube work on Quest?
+No. There is no mechanism to support YouTube videos on Quest reasonably that will not be broken by VRChat the momement it is implemented.

+### Are videos supported on Quest?
+Yes, kind of.
+You must have a direct link to a .mp4 video for videos to work on Quest.
+This is because Quest does not have YouTubeDL which is needed to resolve links that are not pointing directly to a video file.
+Which is why YouTube is not supported.